voodoo12345/credits-docs/source/transactions.rst

         def verify(self, state):
             if state[self.LOG_STATE][self.hash]:
+                error = "hash %s already exists." % (self.hash, )
+                self.logger.error(error)
+                return None, Exception(error)

-                return None, "Already have this hash logged!" return None, None
+            return None, None

         def apply(self, state):
-            state[self.LOG_STATE][self.hash] = {"logged_at": time.asctime()}
+            state[self.LOG_STATE][self.hash] = {"logged_at": datetime.utcnow().isoformat()}
             return state, None

 This transform will first verify the hash is not already loaded.
 If it is loaded then it fails.
 When it comes to the application then it simply sets the hash against the time it was applied to the state of the world.
 Taking this idea a more complex KYC or logging system could easily be developed.

 Balance transfer transform
 --------------------------

 Here is an example implementation of a simple balance transfer transform.
 It implements ``credits.transform.Transform`` interface and required sanity checks for transferring basic token balances between accounts.

 .. code-block:: python
    :linenos: